wbduraes/Workshop/README.md

-# Workshop Master  -online change xx
+# Workshop Master  -online change
 Repo for VS Code Workshop and all other stuff there is a bunch of stuff here!!!!!! this is a **very important** note.